 Price Fixing

-Where organisations collude to set prices higher to yield greater profit margins; at the expense of the consumer
+Where organisations collude to set prices higher to yield greater profit margins; at the expense of the consumer.

 Output Limitation

-Where output is restricted which can drive up prices by distorting the principle of supply and demand
+Where output is restricted which can drive up prices by distorting the principle of supply and demand.

 A growing problem where innovation that could reduce prices - at the sacrifice of profitability - is not utilised.
-If organisations informally agree not to push through new innovations then they can all benefit from maintaining their profit margins
+If organisations informally agree not to push through new innovations then they can all benefit from maintaining their profit margins.

-Equally prices can be fixed following on from new innovation, which is also anti-competitive behaviour
+Equally prices can be fixed following on from new innovation, which is also anti-competitive behaviour.

 Information Sharing

-Organisations sharing information on suppliers, for example, to distort the market for their own gain
+Organisations sharing information on suppliers, for example, to distort the market for their own gain.

-Abuse of Market Positon
+Abuse of Market Position

 Where organisations can abuse market dominance or market share which does not allow for a level playing field.